 90. Number of links from separate classes

 Links from different servers represent how wide and well known your site is.

 Most people have a great misconception about links from other domain extensions, like.edu and.gov, being more powerful than the.com extension.
 Google is not racist.
 They give equal importance to all domain extensions.
 That means, it’s the quality of the link that matters, not the extension.

 The authority of a domain ranges from 0 to 100.
 It’s more difficult to get 50 from 40 than to get 20 from 10.
 The higher the page authority of a back-linking website, the higher you will be your profit.

 The link at the beginning is slightly more powerful than the link at the bottom of the content.

 94. Placement of Link (Page)

-Links present in the content body are given more priority than the links in footer, header and sidebar.
+Links present in the content body are given more priority than the links in the footer, header and sidebar.

 95. Rapid Gain/Loss of Links

 Rapid link growth or fall is highly likely to invite additional scrutiny from webspam filters.
-However, it seems fine when it comes from genuine (or high authority) webpages in case content goes viral.
+However, it seems fine when it comes from genuine (or high authority) webpages in case the content goes viral.